 Most owners know that the primary element of their cat’s diet should be protein derived from meat as this is how they derive their essential nutrition.
 And while chicken, beef, and fish are common ingredients in shop-bought food, is home-cooked chicken a nutritionally balanced meal for a Maine Coon?

-Maine Coons can eat plain, cooked chicken: it is an excellent source of protein though on its own, it’s not a nutritionally complete cat food.
-You can transform cooked chicken it into a balanced Maine Coon meal by adding specific supplements.
-To ensure your Maine Coon’s safety, it is essential to remove all chicken bones before serving.
+Maine Coons can eat unseasoned, cooked chicken: it is an excellent source of protein.
+But on its own, it’s not nutritionally complete cat food.
+You can transform cooked chicken into a balanced Maine Coon meal by adding cat supplements.
+To ensure your Maine Coon’s safety, ensure you remove all chicken bones before serving.

 How to make chicken a complete meal for Maine Coons

 Like all cats, Maine Coons are obligate carnivores meaning they must eat meat-based protein for optimum.
 Nutrients only sourced by eating animals are crucial for their survival.

 It’s easy to think chicken is a perfect Maine Coon food and though it is a great source of protein, it lacks certain nutrients.